Sarth2908/Internship-Task-3/README.md

 # Internship-Task-3

+I have scanned my network last month I am uploading that scan report, because I am facing the issues for OpenVas.
+I am trying to solve it from last 3 hours but the situation is still same.
+Sorry about that.

 22/tcp	High	Deprecated SSH-1 protocol
 80/tcp	High	BASE input validation vulnerabilities (SQLi, XSS, LFI) 22/tcp	Medium	Weak SSH encryption algorithms